MicrosoftDocs/Viva/Viva/insights/personal/teams/shared-no-meeting-day.md

 audience: Admin, user
 ---

-# Shared no-meeting day plan
+# Shared no-meeting day

-*To start a no-meeting day plan, you need to have a Viva Insights subscription.
-For more information, refer to [Plans and environments](../Overview/plans-environments.md).
-A Viva Insights license isn't required to participate in a no-meeting day plan.*
+*To start a shared no-meeting day, you need to have a Viva Insights subscription.
+For more information, refer to [Plans and environments](../overview/plans-environments.md).
+A Viva Insights subscription isn't required to participate in a shared no-meeting day.*

 No-meeting days are a shared recurring time that everyone in the plan can use to focus without interruptions.
 Days without scheduled meetings: